-Paul gives the jailer the answer; but unless you sit with the answer for a while, unless you dig deep into this answer, you may hear it only as so much pious gibberish.
+Paul gives the jailer the answer; but unless you sit with the answer for a while, unless you dig deep into the answer, you may hear this answer as so much pious gibberish.

-You heard the answer: "Believe on the Lord Jesus Christ."
+You heard the answer: "Believe in the Lord Jesus Christ."